 - Gather knowledge about the Google interview process

 Step 1: Research Google to prepare for your interviews

 Start by looking at their About page to see their mission.
-When you prepare your elevator pitch and your responses to behavioral interview questions, explain how your interests and background match their mission.
-Continue reading the page to see recent news about Google.
-Then, you can use this info in your interviews to let them know that you are keeping up-to-date.
+When you prepare your elevator pitch and your responses to behavioral interview questions, explain how your interests and background match their mission and goals.
+Then, continue reading the page to see recent news about Google.
+You can use this info in your interviews to let them know that you are keeping up-to-date on the company.
 In addition, take a look at their commitments and stories.
 This can help you get a better sense of what they are looking for in a team member.

 Step 2: Gather knowledge about the Google interview process

 Google has established interview processes, which is great, because it means you can prepare for each step.
 While they mostly follow the same structures, it’s important to accurately understand what you will see.

 The Google interview process typically takes 4 weeks on average and follows this order.